 The flavour of these kachoris is so phenomenal that it doesn’t really need to be served with anything in particular.

-If you wish to have chutney on the side, then Gujarati Date and Tamarind Chutney aka Imli Chutney is your best bet.
+If you wish to have chutney on the side, then Gujarati Date and Tamarind Chutney aka Imli Chutney and green chutney is your best bet.

 In the unlikely occasion you have leftover Kachori, why not transform them into Kachori Chaat, much like our Leftover Khaman Dhokla Chaat